PeterPrev/Previte_TSWD_Portfolio/assignment3And4.md

 - Final Thoughts
 I think the story is that the number of players fluctuates more than what one would expect, why are specific months drawing such large changes?
 Is it just coincidence?

+**Feedback Conclusion**

+After reading through the feedback, I noticed both people commented on how they did not know what game/activity the chart is for, at which point I realized that I completely forgot to include the name of the game in the title of the chart.
+Additionally, there were comments about ways to more accurately capture the trends over time using something like sparklines.
+I felt like the comment from Person 2 about changing the y-axis to make fluctuations in values more apparent was interesting and will be something I play around with as I create my visualization.